Myths About Homelessness

 Even if people have part-time or full-time work, they may still be without a permanent home because of a lack of affordable housing.
 In Calgary, economic growth has attracted migration to the city, driving up the prices of rental accommodation and houses.

 The challenge of job-hunting while experiencing homelessness is even greater for youth.
 Many have never had the opportunity to become self-sufficient – for example, learning to pay bills or grocery shop – and many have never had the chance to complete high school, which prevents them from gaining meaningful employment.

 They may also have a deep history of adverse childhood experiences, or traumatizing events occurring before the age of 18 that lead to toxic stress.
 This can have a profound effect on brain development, which can create challenges in finding employment later on in life.

 Myth 3: Only people who sleep rough are experiencing homelessness

-Sleeping rough means not having a permanent home and not accessing emergency shelters.
-It includes living in public places like parks or in places not intended for human habitation, such as cars or tents.
+Sleeping rough means living in public places like parks, or in places not intended for human habitation, like cars or tents.

 You can read more about who experiences homelessness here.

 Myth 4: All people experiencing homelessness are dealing with substance misuse issues